 I am a big fan of curry, thanks to my Indian roots, and I know so many of you love easy curry recipes too, like this fantastic vegetable curry, this flavorful coconut curry, this spicy mushroom curry, this hearty pumpkin curry and this delicious chickpea curry.

 Now add to that list this easy butternut squash curry, which is just as yummy.
+And healthy, because butternut squash is not just delicious, it's incredibly nourishing as well.

 I like getting help where I can, especially on busy weeknights, so I usually make this butternut squash curry with pre-cut organic butternut squash cubes I buy off the shelf.
 That cuts down prep work to a fraction, but if you want you can definitely cut your own butternut squash.
 You will have to factor in an additional 10 to 15 minutes for that.